|Directions, Parking, and Accommodations|

-The Jones MBA Career Center offeres a variety of services to help you position your skills for promotion within your current organization or to start a career with a new employer.
+The Jones MBA Career Center offers a variety of services to help you position your skills for promotion within your current organization or to start a career with a new employer.
 Services include career coaching, on-and off-campus recruiting, and career development workshops.
-Vist the Evening MBA Career Development page for a list of resources and recruiting companies.
+Visit the Evening MBA career development page for a list of resources and recruiting companies.

 |Reapplication & Readmission|

 - If I am admitted to the Evening MBA program, can I defer my admission?

 Yes.
 Admission can be deferred for up to one year.

 - How do I re-apply?

 We keep your application for one year, so if you are reapplying in the year immediately following your initial application you will not need to resubmit the full application.
 If it has been more than a year since you first applied, you will need to resubmit some of the application documents.
 In this case, the MBA Admissions Office can advise you on which documents you need to resubmit.
 Contact us online or call us at 404.894.8722 for more information.

 - If I am declined admission, what is the process to re-apply?